What Is CrossFit? A Beginner's Guide

 2. You want a budget workout option

 This could be number one as for a lot of people it may end up being the deciding factor.

 The fact is, CrossFit isn’t cheap and although prices vary slightly, from box to box and city to city, it can be prohibitively expensive compared to a regular gym.

-We’re talking £70+ per month compared to the £20/30 or so you might spend at a regular gym.
+We’re talking £70+ per month in the UK, compared to the £20/30 or so you might spend at a regular gym.

 Many would argue this is more than justified.
 You’re paying for the invaluable coaching time provided by the staff after all.
 You’re also guaranteed decent quality equipment and that welcoming community spirit is definitely worth something too!

 Nonetheless, for some people it will be hard to justify.

 If you’re still interested in the idea of CrossFit and want to take part in the WOD’s, you can still do that at your regular gym or even at home.
 The workouts are posted for free every day online.
 The difference of course will be that you won’t have the coaching or support.

 This should be obvious by now from what we’ve said about community but to reiterate, if you’re looking for a meditative solo workout, you won’t find it here.